JianhaoChen-nju/PaTeCon/README.md

 If start time or end time value == "null", it means that the time value is unknown or doesn't exist.

-In https://drive.google.com/drive/folders/1tFmSPK7RzYM1qVDlCB7d8vuk_pHwqYGV?usp=sharing, you can also find the type files needed for refinements: wikidata-entity-type-info.tsv and freebase-entity-type-info.tsv.
+In this [Google Drive URL](https://drive.google.com/drive/folders/1tFmSPK7RzYM1qVDlCB7d8vuk_pHwqYGV?usp=sharing), you can also find the type files needed for refinements: wikidata-entity-type-info.tsv and freebase-entity-type-info.tsv.

 The type file is organized as follows: